lbeique/Pathfinder/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Until the project is approved my Google, you will need to install the project locally.
+Prerequisites, documentation, and guides can be included in this section.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is where we can list the project dependencies.

 * npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation

+This is where we can detail the installation process.

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo